HxGodot/hxgodot/README.md

 ## Contribute

-You know cpp, Haxe and love to have a lasting impact when it comes to opensource gamedevelopment?
+You know cpp, Haxe and would love to have a lasting impact when it comes to opensource gamedevelopment?

 Then join the effort here!